aleknovkovski/FEM-Single-page-dev-portfolio/README-template.md

 ### What I learned

+- How to utilize CSS grid to create an "overlay modal" type of effect.
+This is seen when you hover on one of the projects.
+The on-hover makes an item take up the same grid-cells as another.
+In this case the same grid-cells as the image.
+That's how you get the overlay effect.
+- How to change the color of SVGs using a css-mask approach.
+In previous projects I had done it using CSS filters.

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: